What will happen if I don’t get my work hallmarked?

 Do I need to fill in ALL my details on the hallnote every time I submit a packet?

-Yes, we need all the info from you - your full name, address and account number (as registered) each time to ensure the packet is invoiced and marked correctly.
-The online submission form asks for this information too.
+The traditional paper hallnote is available to download here.
+We do need all the info from you - your full name, address and account number (as registered) each time to ensure the packet is invoiced and marked correctly.
+Read a guide to completing your hallnote here.